vmware-archive/pcf-pipelines/install-pcf/openstack/README.md

 fleshed out and incorporated into the pipeline.
 In the meantime, the other two AZ defintions can remain commented out.

+### Floating IP setting

+Currently Ops Manager's API does not have an API endpoint that can configure the Floating IPs in PCF, so the pipeline does not allow configuring these fields.
+Ops Manager will add this API endpoint later.

 ### MySQL Monitor

 There is the possibilty of random running into `deploy-ert` failures with